kitchens

 COOKS AND CHEFS – WE ALL CRAVE DISCIPLINE

 Let’s not confuse freedom with a desire to do whatever we want without a system of order or respect for the discipline of structure.
-We can both be free and still respect the need for that discipline that comes from organization.
-A well-run kitchen is not a free-form environment where every cook does his or… Continue reading
+We can both be free and still respect the need for that discipline that comes from… Continue reading

 -